imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 1. Determine active group members in the specified group.

-   1. Look up each person in the group in `person-status-map`.
+   1. Look up each person in the group in `person-status-map.json`.
    2. If status is `pending` or `asleep` then do not include that person, otherwise include.

 2. Email a signed `news-item` message BCC'ed to the active group members.